DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 }
 ```

-The `setup` method accepts a connection name, if you've added multiple connections, or have changed the name of the default LDAP connection:
+The `setup` method accepts a connection name if you've added multiple connections, or have changed the name of the default LDAP connection:

 ```php
 // Somewhere in your application...